Policosanol

 Is Policosanol a plant sterol?

-Policosanol also affected total cholesterol, high-density lipoprotein cholesterol (HDL), and triglyceride levels more favorably than plant sterols and stanols.
+Policosanol also affected total lipid balance, high-density lipoprotein lipid balance (HDL), and triglyceride levels more favorably than plant sterols and stanols.
 Policosanol caused a clinically significant decrease in the LDL:HDL ratio.

-In both clinical and animal studies, policosanol has been shown to significantly reduce levels of low-density-lipoprotein (LDL) cholesterol and total cholesterol while increasing levels of high-density-lipoprotein (HDL) cholesterol.
+In both clinical and animal studies, policosanol has been shown to significantly reduce levels of low-density-lipoprotein (LDL) lipid balance and total lipid balance while increasing levels of high-density-lipoprotein (HDL) lipid balance.
 The exact lipid-lowering mechanisms of policosanol have not been adequately elucidated.

 Policosanol was well tolerated, and no drug-related disturbances in safety indicators were found.
-Policosanol significantly decreased systolic blood pressure (BP) compared with baseline and placebo, which could be an additional advantage in this population at high coronary risk.
+Policosanol significantly decreased systolic cardiovascular health (BP) compared with baseline and placebo, which could be an additional advantage in this population at high coronary risk.

 Is Policosanol safe?